rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 gcloud container clusters get-credentials my-cluster --zone us-west1-a --project my-project
 ```

-Then start a proxy to connect to K8S control plane:
+Then start a proxy to connect to Kubernetes control plane:

 ```sh
 kubectl proxy &
 ```

-Now you can access K8S' Dashboard in your browser at:
+Now you can access Kubernetes' Dashboard in your browser at:

 http://localhost:8001/ui

-And K8S' REST API at:
+And Kubernetes' REST API at:

 http://localhost:8001/api/v1.